bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2465813648293964in"} -->

-If you\'re a back-end developer, this is something completely different as far as frameworks go.
-Now you\'re looking at code that\'s going to help you do routing, resources, templates and security.
+If you&apos;re a back-end developer, this is something completely different as far as frameworks go.
+Now you&apos;re looking at code that&apos;s going to help you do routing, resources, templates and security.
 This is something completely different.
-When we\'re done talking about frameworks, you might find that you don\'t necessarily understand some of the terms that other people are using.
-Just make sure that you realize that we\'re doing front-end development, not back-end development.
-In saying that, I think it\'s important that you know at least a handful of frameworks that people are using today.
+When we&apos;re done talking about frameworks, you might find that you don&apos;t necessarily understand some of the terms that other people are using.
+Just make sure that you realize that we&apos;re doing front-end development, not back-end development.
+In saying that, I think it&apos;s important that you know at least a handful of frameworks that people are using today.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->